kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 {{% capture overview %}}

-This page shows how to configure liveness and readiness probes for Containers.
+This page shows how to configure health probes for Containers.

 The [kubelet](/docs/admin/kubelet/) uses liveness probes to know when to restart a Container.
 For example, liveness probes could catch a deadlock,